MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 This article describes how to integrate an external table into a [!INCLUDE[navnow](includes/navnow_md.md)] application.

 > [!NOTE]
 > The concepts discussed in the article provide the basis for integrating [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.
 Microsoft Graph and Exchange integration is done for you.
-For [!INCLUDE[crm](includes/crm_md.md)] integration, we provide several tools and features that make the integration easier than doing it all manually.
+For [!INCLUDE[crm](includes/crm_md.md)] integration, we provide several tools and features that make the integration easier than doing it all manually as described in this article.
 For more information, see [Integrating Dynamics 365 for Sales in Dynamics NAV](Integrating-Dynamics-CRM-in-Dynamics-NAV.md).

 ## About external tables